 Award-winning author and performance poet, Allan Wolf, demonstrates how he transforms historical fact into historical fiction.
 Experience the 1912 voyage of the doomed Titanic through poetry, storytelling, costume pieces, and historical photos as Wolf presents a special interactive author talk based on his multi-voice novel, The Watch that Ends the Night: Voices from the Titanic.
 With a 5′ long Titanic model “puppet,” Wolf demonstrates how the ship was constructed, struck ice, broke in half & then sank.
 He addresses Titanic myths and facts.
-And he brings some of the Titanic’s passengers to life: the ship’s designer, the ship’s owner, the captain, a 9-year-old boy, the “unsinkable” Molly Brown, even the iceberg itself!
+He brings some of the Titanic’s passengers to life: the ship’s designer, the ship’s owner, the captain, a 9-year-old boy, the “unsinkable” Molly Brown, even the iceberg itself!
 The Watch that Ends the Night was named the North Carolina Young Adult Book of the Year by the North Carolina School Library Media Association.
-And Booklist named Watch one of The Fifty Best YA Books of All Time.
+Booklist named Watch one of The Fifty Best YA Books of All Time.

 Metaphors Be With You: Poems From Space!

 (Grades 3-6, Families, General)

 New for 2019!
 To coincide with the 50th anniversary of the lunar landing!
 A new presentation by performance poet Allan Wolf that is one part facts and three parts fun!

 A fun, informational presentation perfect for third through sixth grades (but easily adaptable for any audience).
 Featuring costume pieces, puppets, juggling, music, and, of course, Allan Wolf’s engaging award-winning poetry.
 An interactive out-of-this-world introduction to our solar system and beyond.

 Wolf brings each planet to life with its own memorable personality.
 Saturn is a fashionista.
 Jupiter is a bodybuilder.
 Neptune sings the blues.
 Pluto and its moon, Charon, dance like Fred Astaire and Ginger Rogers.
 Elderly rockets reminisce at the Rusty Rockets Retirement home.
 Members of the audience become world famous astronomers of the present and past.

 This presentation is based on Allan’s new book (Available April, 2019) titled The Day the Universe Exploded My Head: Poems to Take You Into Space and Back Again (Candlewick Press).

 Workshops, Word shops, Classroom Follow-Ups, In-Services, Keynote Talks and other such Animals